-We’re also willing to bet that like all the other games in the series it’s going to be set in the continent of Tamriel, the map of which is below.
+We’re willing to bet that like all the other games in the series The Elder Scrolls 6 is going to be set in the continent of Tamriel, the map of which is below.

 Previous games have taken us to Highrock, Hammerfell, Morrowind, Cyrodil, and Skyrim.
 Valenwood, Elsweyr and Black Marsh are the biggest places left to explore.
 Though there’s still much of Morrowind left to explore, we imagine much of that will be covered in the upcoming Elder Scrolls Online title.